 Living in the countryside, we like or we do not like.
 There are no half measures.
-For many years I've been a city-dweller for professional requirements.
-But I found I was in a sense a privileged guy as I spent most of my time on sea every year, therefore fleeing the frantic and polluted urban life.
+For many years I've been a city dweller for professional requirements.
+But I found I was in a sense a privileged guy as I spent most of my time on the sea every year, therefore fleeing the frantic and polluted urban life.

 Shot close to my village in autumn.

 That tractor was on the edge of an expressway in Brittany (France).
 Apparently, it seemed more efficient than speed bumps as most of the drivers slowed down the time to glance at the odd vehicle.

 Stormy Weather at Saint-Martin-de-Ré

 Saint-Martin-de-Ré is located 25 kilometers (15 miles) from La Rochelle in the Department of Charente-Maritime (France) in the northern part of Ré Island.
 The town is surrounded by more than 14 kilometers (9 miles) of fortifications drawn by the architect Vauban.
 They are registered as World Heritage Sites by UNESCO since 2008.

 Autumn at Stenay

 Situated in the department of the Meuse, the municipality of Stenay is not only linked to the history of the Merovingians, the crusades and the Templars.
 Since the Gallo-Roman period, it has been a major axis of communication.
 The first water mills were reported in the 13th century.
 The image shows the last mill built in the 18th century.
 It was in service until 1914 before turning into a hotel and restaurant.